MIDFIELDR/midfieldr/docs/articles/art-004-case-study.md

 ## Outcomes

-Combining the two data frames (blocs) by rows, we obtain the data structure we called out in our project description, to be used for grouping and summarizing.
+Combining the two data frames (blocs) by rows, we obtain the data structure we need for grouping and summarizing.

 ``` r